AMDmi3/opening_hours.js/README.md

 Mo-Fr 12:00-18:00; We off; Sa,PH 12:00-17:00; Th[3],Th[-1] off
 ```

-a library which works from 12:00 to 18:00 on workdays except Wednesday, and from 12:00 to 17:00 on Saturday and public holidays.
-It also has breaks on third and last Thursday of each month.
+a library which is open from 12:00 to 18:00 on workdays (Mo-Fr) except Wednesday, and from 12:00 to 17:00 on Saturday and public holidays.
+It also has breaks on the third and last Thursday of each month.

 ```
 open; Tu-Su 08:30-09:00 off; Tu-Su,PH 14:00-14:30 off; Mo 08:00-13:00 off